 The J. William Fulbright Prize for International Understanding

-The Prize is presented at a special ceremony during which the laureate makes a substantive address on his/her work and aspirations.
+The Prize, which includes a US$50,000 award is presented at a special ceremony during which the laureate makes a substantive address on his/her work and aspirations.

 Four recipients of the Fulbright Prize — Nelson Mandela, Jimmy Carter, Kofi Annan and Martti Ahtisaari — have later been named Nobel Peace Prize laureates.